dydtaylor/LibsmolWE/README.md

 nBins: Clarifies the number of bins to use in the custom bins.
 This should be equal to n-1, where n is the number of lines of binDefinitions.txt

-iii. corralsParams.txt: Corrals are currently in an alpha version and as such that functionality is not currently used to produce data in any publications.
+1. corralsParams.txt: Corrals are currently in an alpha version and as such that functionality is not currently used to produce data in any publications.
 Results from this functionality have NOT been confirmed through any brute force analysis / analytic analysis / other methods.

 corralsBit: 1 enables corrals functionality, 0 disables it.